-Along with the general information and assistance readily available from the Department, taxpayers who have questions about their particular tax situations are encouraged to contact DOR for help.
+Along with the general information and assistance readily available from the Department on our website and other public forums, taxpayers who have questions about their particular tax situations are encouraged to access their accounts on MassTaxConnect and/or contact DOR for help.

 If you have a general tax question, you can call DOR's main information lines for assistance.
 If, however, you are already dealing with a particular area of the Department, you should contact that office directly.

-Whenever you have a question that requires us to look up your tax records, the Customer Service Bureau (CSB) or the bureau involved can respond more efficiently when you provide the following information:
+Whenever you have a question that requires us to look up your tax records, the Contact Center Bureau or the bureau involved can respond more efficiently when you provide the following information:

 - Taxpayer Identification Number